joomla/accessibility/docs/custom-elements/README.md

 # Accessibility of Joomla UI Components
 ## What is it?
-This is the repository of documents defining the requirements for the accessibiliity of the Joomla user interface components (Joomla UI Components).
+This is the repository of documents, defining the requirements, for the accessibiliity of the Joomla user interface components (Joomla UI Components).

 Here you can find a [collection of all documents the UI components](https://joomla.github.io/accessibility/#/) used in Joomla.